New Boiler Installations From £1475

 Our engineers carry out brand new boiler installations and straightforward replacements.

 New Boiler & Central Heating Installations

-New build properties need a boiler installation, and central heating system fitted A survey of your new build property allows us to design the best possible heating system for your space.
+New build properties need a boiler installation, and a central heating system fitted.
+A survey of your new build property allows us to design the best possible heating system for your space.

 Extensions on existing homes require radiators and hot taps.
 The existing boiler might not be up to the job and will have to be upgraded to a bigger size or maybe a different type of boilers required to cope with the increased space.

 Sometimes homeowners with very old heating systems require the whole central heating system to be stripped out and replaced with a new boiler and central heating system.
 A full boiler/central heating installation allows you to enjoy all the benefits of modern heating technology.